 Rochester’s South Wedge Neighborhood, est. 2007

-Hedonist /he-don-ist/ a person who believes in the pursuit of pleasure is the most important thing in life; a pleasure-seeker.
+Hedonist /he-don-ist/ a person who believes that pursuing pleasure is the most essential thing in life; a pleasure-seeker.

-In 2007 Hedonist Artisan Chocolates was born in Rochester, New York.
-Founder Jennifer Posey had the vision that hand-crafting small batch confections using old world techniques, carefully sourced ingredients, refined packaging would create an obsession for artisan chocolates in Rochester and New York State.
+In 2007, Hedonist Artisan Chocolates was born in Rochester, New York.
+Founder Jennifer Posey believed that hand-crafting small-batch confections using old-world techniques, carefully sourced ingredients, and refined packaging would create an obsession for artisan chocolates in Rochester and New York State.

 Laughing Gull Chocolates